 Months of entry

-This Masters in Gender History provides the opportunity to develop and deepen analysis of the workings of gender in the past.
-In conjunction with Glasgow University’s Centre for Gender History which brings together one of the largest concentrations of gender historians in the UK, the programme encourages cross-chronological and cross cultural comparisons as well as allows in-depth research into particular questions.
+The Masters in Gender History provides the opportunity to develop and deepen analysis of the workings of gender in the past.
+Alongside the University of Glasgow’s Centre for Gender History, which brings together one of the largest concentrations of gender historians in the UK, the programme encourages comparisons across time and cultures as well as allowing in-depth research into particular questions.

 Information for international students